 Richardson says that if the gaps between siding and window or door frames are bigger than the width of a nickel, you need to reapply exterior caulk.
 (Check the joints in window and door frames, too.)
 Silicone caulk is best for exterior use because it won’t shrink and it’s impervious to the elements.

-Clean the Gutters
+6. Clean the gutters

 You'll typically pay $70 to $225 to clean gutters on a single-story house, depending on its size.
 Also look for missing or damaged gutters and fascia boards and repair them.